 Preference is given to students concentrating in an international area within their discipline.
-What is unique about the CGS FLAS program is that undergraduate, graduate, and professional students can learn a language and culture relevant to their projected professional work, yet not necessarily be expected to teach the language or be engaged in area studies.
+The CGS FLAS program provides undergraduate, graduate, and professional students the opportunity to learn a language and culture relevant to their projected professional work, without necessarily being expected to teach the language or be engaged in area studies.

-CGS typically awards twelve academic year fellowships and eight summer awards.
 FLAS recipients are required to enroll in language study in both Fall and Spring semesters.
 In addition, CGS FLAS fellows are required to enroll in an approved Global Studies course each semester.
+Please consult with your advisor and FLAS coordinator regarding any non-GLBL courses you wish to count toward this requirement.

 Information sessions for students and departmental advisors will cover the requirements and deadlines, provide tips on writing a successful application, review of required supporting documents and guidelines on recommendations.
 Each session will cover the same topics.
 For more information, visit the FLAS fellowship website.

-Arabic, Bulgarian, Chinese, Czech, Hebrew, Hindi, Japanese, Korean, Lingala, Persian, Polish, Portuguese, Russian, Serbian/Croatian, Swahili, Swedish, Turkish, Ukranian, Uzbek, Wolof, and Zulu
+Arabic, Bosnian, Chinese-Mandarin, Croatian, Czech, Hebrew-Modern, Hindi, Japanese, Korean, Persian, Portuguese (Brazilian), Russian, Serbian, Swahili, Swedish, Turkish, and Ukrainian.

-The University of Illinois at Urbana-Champaign offers a wide variety of LCTL courses.
+The University of Illinois at Urbana-Champaign offers a wide variety of LCTL courses and programs, such as the Summer Institute for Languages of the Muslim World.
 If the language you wish to study is not offered on this campus, we suggest looking at the University of Minnesota’s North American LCTL Course Listings.
 Overseas language programs must meet FLAS requirements and be approved in advance by the Department of Education.
 Online language courses are not eligible.

 - The FLAS award is generally for intermediate or advanced study of a less commonly taught language; however “an exception might be made for the beginning level of a less commonly taught language if a graduate student has achieved advanced proficiency in another language of the world area of specialization, and if learning a second language of that world area is required for the student’s overall training and expertise.”